Art, Music & Culture

 Confidence and ability to perform in front of a live audience are fundamental skills which at Hunter Hall School, we feel every child should be entitled to strive for.
 That’s why drama and performance play a huge part in the school curriculum.

-In addition to our popular after-school drama clubs for both Upper and Lower School, specialist tuition is also available in speech and drama leading to LAMDA entry examinations.
+In addition to a weekly timetabled drama lesson every week in upper school, specialist tuition is also available in speech and drama leading to LAMDA entry examinations.